EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/dynamicArray/dynamicArrayExercises.md

 Create new strategies for selection and insertion sort.

 ## Exercise 8
-Create new object for merge sort.
+Create a new object for merge sort.

 ## Exercise 9
 Implement quicksort.
 Check the difference between Lomuto and Hoare partition scheme (and pick one for implementation).

+## Exercise 10
+Create a new object that implements heapsort.